barry8schneider/api/docs/docs.md

 + Parameters

     + ids (string, `51548151db40a5165c0000d1,51c1d4dddb40a5298c79c740`) ... one or more comma separated `id` strings for the desired entities.
-    + since  (optional, number, `1399822866`) ... the distance back in time for a particular call as milliseconds.
+    + since  (optional, number, `1399822866`) ... the distance back in time for a particular call as seconds.
 Default is one year

 + Model